jank-lang/jank/README.md

 `new` is a convenience macro which will first try to match constructors and will fall back on aggregate initialization.
 These checks are all done at compile-time.
 Since `new` allows types to intercept aggregate initialization with constructors, it's the preferred way of instantiating objects.

-Because the constructors are the functions to actually create the objects, and not something that's called with an already-created object, delegation to other constructors and other functions is very flexible.
+Since constructors are the functions to actually create objects, not something that's called after creation, delegation to other constructors and other functions is very flexible.

 #### Example
 ```lisp